Greenways And Trails FAQ

 Where can I rent a canoe or kayak?

-The City doesn't currently offer canoe or kayak rentals at City parks, but there are several rental businesses in the City of Tampa.
-Here are a few:
+The City currently offers kayak and paddleboard rentals at the River Center, but there are several other rental businesses in the City of Tampa.

-What is the Tampa Greenways & Trails Citizens Advisory Committee?
+What is the Tampa Greenways and Trails Citizens Advisory Committee?

 The GTCAC was established to provide citizen comments and views on greenways and trails planning process and to serve in an advisory capacity to City Council and City Administration on matters related to greenways and trails.
 Responsibilities of the GTCAC include: Review and comment on proposed goals and policies for the greenways and trails planning process.
 Review and comment on development and subsequent text and map amendments to the Tampa Greenways and Trails Master Plan.
 Formal review to be conducted every two years at a minimum.
 Review and comment on specific trail projects and trail corridor studies.
 Participate in public education and outreach activities.
 Be a voice for community ideas and concerns.
 Prioritize greenways and trails projects for local funding.
 Seek out opportunities for funding greenways and trails, and trail improvements.
 Guide development of new trail concepts.
 Carry out other tasks as requested by City Council.

 The Tampa Riverwalk is a very important part of the City of Tampa's Ross J. Ferlita Greenways and Trails System.
 The Riverwalk is part of the Hillsborough River Greenway and forms the spine of the system.

 Trails within Tampa City Park are typically open from dawn until dusk, unless otherwise posted.